Monday, November 13, 2023

 However, only the next day, I was researching 19th century art to include in an upcoming exhibit and was struck by this painting, a colorful tableau filled with exotic fruits:

-Still Life painted by Mrs. Francis S. Sinnett, 1863
+Still Life painted by Mrs. Frances S. Sinnett, 1863

 Notice anything?
 The pitcher looked nearly identical to the one in Demon Rum Versus Water!
 The painting style is also similar - could the paintings be by the same artist?
 Or artists in the same household and studio using the same still life props?